lassekilperkm/AL-Coding-Challanges/README.md

 ## Bonus
 Maybe there are more characters which can be replaced, use your 1m4g1n4710n!

-## Challange yourself!
+## Challenge yourself!
-Try to solve the challange on your own, if you struggle you can always have a look in my example solution.
+Try to solve the challenge on your own, if you struggle you can always have a look in my example solution.